Vontei/notes/week06/06_lectures/js-ajax-apis/README.md

 Look familiar?
 It should.
 It's simply an object with key/value pairs.
 Keep in mind that, there are subtle differences between JSON and a regular JavaScript object.
 Watch the following video, [What is JSON?](https://www.youtube.com/watch?v=40aKlrL-2V8), to learn more.

+## API Restrictions and Workarounds

+1. CORS
+1. JSONP

 ## Utilizing API Data

-Now, let's build an example...
+Now, let's build a fully working example using the...

 ## Working with API Data

-## API Restrictions and Workarounds

 ## Further Reading